Our first technical peak!

 We also practiced self-arrest techniques.

-Around 1 or 2pm, Tico dismissed us for the day and told us to meet him at 2:30am at a specific place to catch the snow cat up to 8500 feet.
+Around 1 or 2pm, our guide dismissed us for the day and told us to meet him at 2:30am at a specific place to catch the snow cat up to 8500 feet.
 Timberline has access to the snowcat, which is nice...unguided climbers have to walk from Timberline Lodge to the 8500 ft mark, which adds 2500 feet of elevation gain and about 2 miles to their day.
+The snowcat perk alone could be considered worth the price of having a guide, lol.

 |Back at the Lodge after training, before removing our gear.|